GOP dealt stiff blow in Senate's bid to repeal 'Obamacare' | New Country 923

 A key vote to defeat the measure was cast by Sen. John McCain, R-Ariz., who returned to the Senate this week after receiving a diagnosis of brain cancer.
 In an impassioned speech the day he returned, McCain had called for bipartisanship on major issues of national concern, and a return to the “regular order” of legislating by committee.

-Three Republicans joined with all Democrats to reject the amendment, which would have repealed a mandate that most individuals get health insurance and suspended a requirement that large companies provide coverage to their employees.
-It would have also delayed a tax on medical devices and denied funding to Planned Parenthood for a year.
+Three Republicans joined with all Democrats to reject the amendment, which would have repealed a mandate that most individuals get health insurance and would have suspended a requirement that large companies provide coverage to their employees.
+It would have also suspended a tax on medical devices and denied funding to Planned Parenthood for a year.

 The final vote was 49-51.
-Republicans Lisa Murkowski of Alaska and Susan Collins of Maine joined McCain in voting now.
+Republicans Lisa Murkowski of Alaska and Susan Collins of Maine joined McCain in voting no.

+On Twitter, McCain said the repeal bill “fell short of our promise to repeal & replace Obamacare w/ meaningful reform,” adding, “I hope we can rely on humility, cooperation & dependence on each other to better serve the people who elected us.”

 The amendment was a last resort for Senate Republicans to pass something — anything — to trigger negotiations with the House.